Softnet-Free/softnet-ms/docs/users/user-mgt.md

 ## 9.2.
 User management

 This section describes the operations you can perform on domain users.
 Three kinds of users are considered: integrated user Owner, Private users and Contact users.
-Integrated user Guest is considered in "[Guest access & public services]({{ site.baseurl }}{% link docs/guest/index.md %})" chapter.
+Integrated user Guest is considered in "[Guest access]({{ site.baseurl }}{% link docs/guest/index.md %})" chapter.
 The "Office Automation" demo project is used to demonstrate user management.

 ### 9.2.1.
 Creating new users